Sambawan Island, Biliran

 Activities you can do in the island, aside from beach bumming and picture taking are snorkeling, scuba diving, swimming and bird watching.
 We went in June 2016 and at that time, proposed developments in the island are on its way.
 This includes a zipline and a hanging bridge connecting two of the islets.

-I am not against developments but I would rather keep the island as it is and enjoy the island as it is.
-With development comes the influx of tourists, and more tourists means more resource consumption, more waste generation, and more strain on the island’s environment.
+I am not against development but I would rather keep the island as it is, with no fancy amenities.
+With development comes the influx of tourists.
+More tourists mean more waste generation which puts more strain on the island’s environment.
 Well, there are ways for proper management of wastes, which I hope would be part of the plans for development.

 It would have been nice to witness the sunset in Sambawan but we need to get back to Napo Beach Resort before the sun sets.
 Back in Maripipi, we had some nice little chat with the resort owners.
 We were the only guests at that time, so who would listen to each other’s stories but us who were secluded on that island.